dwarvesf/brainery/changelog/2021-in-review.md

 - The Dwarves recently enjoyed a significant raise in compensation.
 - With Dwarves Token, everyone contributing to our growth gets rewarded a portion of the company.
 - The engineer career ladder was refined with 1-1 mentoring.
-- We offer more internal training, and the team keeps inputting their valuable piece of Knowledge
+- We offer more internal training, and the team keeps inputting their valuable piece of Knowledge.

 By launching [Dwarves Discord](https://discord.gg/dwarvesv), we’re able to connect and interchange our knowledge with the people who care about tech as much as we do.